3 reasons why your HAProxy monitoring is broken

 Monitoring issues through HAProxy typically involves parsing the output of the HAProxy Status Page (reproduced below).
-The page is designed to give you a real-time report of HAProxy current performance and state: how many pools there are, how many servers per pools, how much traffic HAProxy has served and how many times backend servers have failed.
+The page is designed to give you a real-time report of HAProxy current performance and state: how many pools there are, how many servers per pool, how much traffic HAProxy has served, and how many times backend servers have failed.
 You can use this report in a few different modes:

 Because the report is a snapshot of HAProxy at a given point in time, it is meant to be refreshed very frequently (the official documentation uses 5 seconds as an example).
 It is not saved or aggregated over time.
 Instead, it is discarded almost immediately.
 Thus, historical data that are critical to figure out past issues and anticipate future ones, are lost.